Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 A white wood table holds a glass bowl of wooden balls, as a clear container spills it's supply of white balls next to green wire.
 These are some supplies you may need to create fantastic paper flowers.

 Cotton Spun Balls and Wood Beads: I love to find objects that I can use to build petals onto.
-Using these cotton spun balls, and wood beads are perfect for detailed centers for flowers.
-I also have used 8-12mm pearls as stoppers on wires or to create small center stamen like this poinsettia here.
+Using these cotton spun balls and wood beads are perfect for detailed centers for flowers.
+I’ve also used 8-12mm pearls as stoppers on wires or to create small center stamen.
+And mini foam balls are handy for holding the stems and flowers in place.

 The image shows handmade paper wisteria